Rudolf Formis: Aftermath

 After the bungled shooting, the Black Front was broadcasting again within hours.
 Agents Naujocks and Göttsch both managed to escape back to Germany after the murder.
 Diplomatic protests by the Czechoslovak government to the German government went unanswered.
 Naujocks was interned after the war, and later interrogated by a British-Czech commission, who decided that should be sent to Denmark for trial, as he had been involved in a counter-terrorism operation there, known as "Gegenterror".
 In January 1949, Naujocks was sentenced to fifteen years in prison but only served five on appeal.
-The German authorities investigated Naujocks during the 1960's.
+The German authorities investigated Naujocks during the 1960s.
 There were five preliminary investigations but these never led to indictments.
 Göttsch was indicted in 1967 in Hamburg, but according to the indictment it was not possible to determine who fired the lethal shots.

 Numerous reports on the murder of Rudolf Formis appeared in exiled German newspapers.
 The German-language Parisian Tageblatt newspaper cited the Prague-based newspaper Venkov, stating it was "crimes of this kind which unmask the true soul of Hitler's Germany".
 Writer Fritz Erpenbeck attacked the Sicherheitsdienst for the murder in his 1939 novel Emigranten and portrayed Formis under the name "Dormler".
 On 18 July 1941, the BBC broadcast a radio play about the murder.
 Formis is considered a hero within the community of amateur Czech radio operators.

 The radio station used by Rudolf Formis was preserved for posterity.
 In 2012 and 2013 it was on loan to the National Technical Museum in Prague.